What are silicones?

 The silicone called cyclotetrasiloxane (D4) is suspected of having carcinogenic, mutagenic or toxic effects for reproduction.
 This ingredient is forbidden by the European Regulation.

-● Scientific evidence does not suggest that hair products containing silicones have a negative impact on scalp health (greasing or other undesirable effect)
+- Scientific evidence does not suggest that hair products containing silicones have a negative impact on scalp health (greasing or other undesirable effect) or they are comedogen.
+As every fatty acid, from mineral or from natural origin - the silicones are not comedogens when they are used at the right dose in cosmetic products

 - We don’t use D4.

 Why and how do we use them?

 The silicones we use allow us to achieve a wide range of textures and a high level of product performance, especially in terms of shine and lightness.

 We favor the use of silicones which have the least environmental impact.
 Furthermore, efforts are continuously being made to improve the biodegradability of our formulas in general.